DeterminateSystems/flakehub-push/README.md

       - name: Push to flakehub
         uses: determinatesystems/flakehub-push@main
         with:
-          visibility: "unlisted" # or "public"
+          visibility: "public" # or "unlisted" if you don't want it to show up in
+                               # search results and general listings on flakehub.com
 ```

 ## Configuration